zlatnaspirala/visual-ts-game-engine/readme.md

    ### Simple there is nothing between you and making the app.

- - Written in typescript current version 3.7.4.
+ - Written in typescript current version 3.7.4 .
+ - Package tool used webpack 4.46.0 .
  - Text editor used and recommended: Last version of Visual Studio Code.
    Luanch debugger configuration comes with this project (for server part).
  - Physics engine based on Matter.js - Matter.ts (npm project).
  - Multiplatform video chat (for all browsers) implemented.
 SocketIO used for session staff.
-   MultiRTC2 used for data transfer also for video chat.
-MultiRTC3 alias 'broadcaster' used for video chat.
+   MultiRTC3 alias 'broadcaster' used for video chat also for data transfer.
  - Mobile controls / Tested on android

 ![visualTS](https://github.com/zlatnaspirala/visual-ts/blob/dev/nonproject-files/logo.png)